MAG Silver (NYSEAMERICAN:MAG) Shares Gap Down Following Weak Earnings

 MAG Silver Corp.
-(NYSEAMERICAN:MAG – Get Rating) shares gapped down prior to trading on Monday after the company announced weaker than expected quarterly earnings.
+(NYSEAMERICAN:MAG – Get Rating)’s share price gapped down prior to trading on Monday following a dissappointing earnings announcement.
 The stock had previously closed at $12.38, but opened at $12.12.
-MAG Silver shares last traded at $11.96, with a volume of 172,033 shares.
+MAG Silver shares last traded at $11.96, with a volume of 172,033 shares traded.

-Several brokerages recently weighed in on MAG.
-National Bank Financial decreased their target price on MAG Silver from C$26.50 to C$26.00 in a research note on Friday, February 17th.
-CIBC decreased their target price on MAG Silver from C$27.00 to C$24.00 in a research note on Tuesday, February 7th.
-HC Wainwright decreased their target price on MAG Silver from $17.00 to $16.00 in a research note on Tuesday.
-Finally, Raymond James raised their target price on MAG Silver from C$24.50 to C$25.50 in a research note on Wednesday, February 8th.
+Several research analysts recently commented on MAG shares.
+Raymond James boosted their target price on MAG Silver from C$24.50 to C$25.50 in a research note on Wednesday, February 8th.
+HC Wainwright lowered their target price on MAG Silver from $17.00 to $16.00 in a research note on Tuesday.
+National Bank Financial lowered their target price on MAG Silver from C$26.50 to C$26.00 in a research note on Friday, February 17th.
+Finally, CIBC lowered their target price on MAG Silver from C$27.00 to C$24.00 in a research note on Tuesday, February 7th.

 MAG Silver Corp. operates as a Canadian development and exploration company, which focuses on becoming a top-tier primary silver mining company by exploring and advancing high-grade, district scale, silver-dominant projects in the Americas.
 Its principal focus and asset is the Juanicipio Project (44%), being developed with Fresnillo Plc (56%), the Operator.